Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/get_started_web_services.md

 ### COM FILE

 - Pros: There is no effect on persistence; if {{< TransferCFT/headerfootervariableshflongproductname >}} stops the request is stored in the COM file.
 Additionally, there is no need to implement error handling on the client side except if the communication file is full (see Note below).
-- Cons: The performance response time per request is at the very least <span class="code">`copilot.cft.timerwaitcftcata`</span> seconds, where the maximum time could be <span class="code">`copilot.cft.timerwaitcftcata`</span> multiplied by the `copilot.cft.nbwaitcftcata` value.
+- Cons: The performance response time per request is at the very least `copilot.cft.timerwaitcftcata` seconds, where the maximum time could be `copilot.cft.timerwaitcftcata` multiplied by the `copilot.cft.nbwaitcftcata` value.

 > **Note**
 >
 > If Transfer CFT is not started the transfer requests accumulate in the communication file.
 However the communication file size is limited.
-If the com file is full, requests fail leading to an error &lt;RETURN\_MESSAGE>ERROR : mediacom is full (-411/0).
-CSCcom()&lt;/RETURN\_MESSAGE>.
+If the com file is full, requests fail leading to an error &lt;RETURN_MESSAGE>ERROR : mediacom is full (-411/0).
+CSCcom()&lt;/RETURN_MESSAGE>.

 ### COM TCP

-- Pros: Performance is improved due to a faster request response time (under ideal conditions less than 1 second, however the actual time depends on the Transfer CFT process load, as opposed to <span class="code">`copilot.cft.timerwaitcftcata`</span> seconds at the very least if you are using COM FILE).
+- Pros: Performance is improved due to a faster request response time (under ideal conditions less than 1 second, however the actual time depends on the Transfer CFT process load, as opposed to `copilot.cft.timerwaitcftcata` seconds at the very least if you are using COM FILE).
 - Cons: There is an effect on persistence - if {{< TransferCFT/headerfootervariableshflongproductname >}} stops the request is not recorded.
 Additionally, error handling must be implemented on the client.

 ## Customize the Transfer CFT COM configuration